-Australia is one of the biggest countries in the world.
-Situated in the Southern Hemisphere between the Indian and Pacific oceans, the country's territory includes mainland Australia, Tasmania, and many smaller Islands.
+Despite being one of the world's largest countries, Australia does not have a large number of large lakes.
+This is mostly due to two reasons: the lack of tectonic movement and the lack of glacial history.
+Situated in the Southern Hemisphere between the Indian and Pacific Oceans, the country's territory includes mainland Australia, Tasmania, and many smaller islands.
 Australia has a diverse landscape, which occupies a massive land area estimated at 2.97 million square miles.
-Salt and fresh water lakes are spread out across the vast Australian land.
-South Australia's Lake Eyre is the country’s largest lake.
-Other large lakes include Lake Mackay, Lake Amadeus, Lake Garnpung, and Lake Dalrymple.
+The largest lake in Australia is Lake Eyre, which is found in the state of South Australia.
+Other large lakes include Lake Mackay, Lake Amadeus, and Lake Torrens.

 Lake Eyre, officially named Kati Thanda-Lake Eyre, is a large salt water lake in South Australia.
 The lake derives its name from the first European to discover it, Edward John Eyre.
 Lake Eyre is mostly dry, but when filled it becomes the largest lake in Australia, occupying an area of 3668 square miles.
 When Lake Eyre is filled with water, and it springs to life, providing a habitat for migratory birds such as pelicans and sea plants.
 Lake Eyre falls under two protected areas: Elliot Price Conservation Park and Kati Thanda-Lake Eyre National Park.
 The South Australian government protects the area surrounding the lake.